 Answer:

-A man may cannot get access to basic health care and fundamental education because of his poverty.
-Also, the government might be unable to meet its budget balance while supporting the whole nation’s health care and education services.
-These two cases are not rarely heard, therefore whether should government take the responsibility to prepare people with good health and educated mind is a great concern, which will be discussed later.
+A man cannot get the access to basic health care and fundamental education because of his poverty.
+Also, the government might be unable to meet its budget balance while supporting all residents’ education and health care. (you do not need to paraphrase the topic again) // People have mixed views on this issue.
+In this essay, I will discuss both sides before exploring my own opinion. ( you are better to demonstrate the opinion here instead of repeating the background.)

-Part of the public prefer the government to provide those services, since they are too basic the requirements.
-Each year, thousands of people suffer from diseases or even die, in that they are too poor to pay for the comparatively expensive medicine care, which would undermine the dwellers’ confidence to the country.
-In terms of education, because children in poor family can find no paths to school and without certain education certification, there is little chance for them to get rid of poverty when they grow up to adults, eventually offering no money for their next generations to attend classes again.
+The public prefer the government to provide those services for free, since they are basic needs of people.
+Each year, thousands of people suffer from diseases or even die, in that they are too poor to pay for the comparatively expensive medicine care, which would undermine dwellers’/residents’ confidence to the country. (good) In terms of education, because children in poor family can find no paths to school, and without certain education certification, there is little chance for them to get rid of poverty after growing up, social stability and intelligent levels are likely to be negative affected.

-However, it is unrealistic for government to maintain the whole nation’s services while it is an enormous expenditure.
-Apart from the health care and education, there are many other essential parts which need government allocate money for, including military cost to keep the country’s security, scientific research cost to provide advanced technology and city construction to guarantee well-function living places.
+However, it is unrealistic for governments to provide the whole nation’s with such services while it is undoubtedly an enormous expenditure.
+Apart from the health care and education, there are many other essential parts which need government investment , including military cost to keep the country’s security, scientific research cost to provide advanced technology and city construction to guarantee people’s well-function living places.
 Thus, it cannot be the complete obligation of the government.

-From my opinion, both residents themselves and government should pay for the health care and education.
-Because it is individuals that directly relate to their health and education level, besides, government, as a services provider, operating depending on taxes, should definitely convert some funds to these two fields from other counterparts.
+From my opinion, both residents themselves and government should pay for the health care and education for the reason that people themselves should bear such responsibilities.
+On the other hand, the government, as a services provider operated by taxes, should definitely convert some funds to these two fields in order to cover people’s basic needs.
 Only in this way, can people’s health and education be guaranteed.

+Good.
+Apart from some sentences that are not well constructed, the essay here answers the topic well, with main ideas and their support.
+Instead of some expression errors like unnatural phrases, GRA and LR are well addressed.

+7 7 7 7

+7